DannyFirmin/comp1110-homework/src/comp1110/homework/O04/Sum.md

 `int sum()` that returns the sum of all elements in the list of Integers (add the elements up each time the method is called).

-Second, one you have the above working properly, *enhance* the solution such that the sum is *stored* and maintained as a public instance field of `Sum` (the field is public ). *Instead of recalculating* the total each time the `sum()` method is called, it should just be able to
+Second, once you have the above working properly, *enhance* the solution such that the sum is *stored* and maintained as a public instance field of `Sum` (the field is public ). *Instead of recalculating* the total each time the `sum()` method is called, it should just be able to
 *return the value of the sum field*.
 To do this, you'll need to adjust the value of your sum field each time the contents of the array list change.
 Note that in order to do this correctly, many